-1 - Events allowed, with minimal (>=50% capacity) limitations

-2 - Events allowed, with major (<50% capacity) limitations

-3 - Recommend cancelling

-4 - Require cancelling
+- 0 No measures (i.e., no restrictions) - 1 Events allowed, with minimal (>=50% capacity) limitations - 2 Events allowed, with major (<50% capacity) limitations - 3 Recommend cancelling - 4 Require cancelling - 99 No information available to determine policy in place

 - If public events of more than 10 people are allowed but application-based approval must be obtained from a governmental entity to hold the gathering, this would be coded as 2. - If capacity restrictions are framed as recommendations or considerations, coding should occur based on the capacity recommendation/consideration, even if not a requirement. - Websites (e.g., tourism websites) that only provide a list of events that are occurring should not be used as the basis to score this indicator.
 Indicator should be scored only based on overarching policies regarding event cancellations. - Policies that frame public event restrictions only in terms of types of groups (e.g., vulnerable populations) that should not attend the events would not count for the scoring of this indicator.
 This indicator is focused on whether and to what extent public events can occur. - Note: "Mass gatherings" applies as a public event. - If policies for public events are framed in terms of # of attendees vs. capacity %, please provide to Matt for adjudication. - Policies that frame public event restrictions only in terms of types of groups (e.g., vulnerable populations) that should not attend the events would not count for the scoring of this indicator.